-Section 2(9) of the Abenaki Transactions (Prohibiton) Act of 1988 as amended by 2016 to be called the Prohibition of Benami Property Transactions Act, Benami transaction means a transaction or arrangement where one person buys a property in the name of another person which is termed as illegal under when the consideration for such property is provided for or paid by another.
+Section 2(9) of the Benami Transactions (Prohibiton) Act of 1988 as amended by 2016 to be called the Prohibition of Benami Property Transactions Act.
+The Original Act (Benami Transaction (Prohibition) Act 1988) was later amended and renamed as the Prohibition of Benami Property Transaction Act, 1988.
+Benami transaction means a transaction or arrangement where one person buys a property in the name of another person which is termed as illegal under when the consideration for such property is provided for or paid by another.
 However, there are exceptions to such rule when the transaction is by a Karta or member of a Hindu Undivided Family (HUF) or if the person makes such transaction for a spouse or in the name of a child, or in the name of a brother or sister, or if it is made in a fiduciary capacity for the benefit of another.
 Here, the owner has an immediate or future benefit in the property.

 Results of entering into a Benami transaction:-